 Kidney disease is a “silent threat” that many are unaware of until it reaches a severe stage.
 Therefore, Srinagarind Hospital, Faculty of Medicine, Khon Kaen University, organized a campaign under the concept “Screen, Prevent, Understand Kidney Disease, and Care for the Earth” on World Kidney Day 2026.
-The event will take place at the Multipurpose Dome, Northeastern Technology College, Khon Kaen Province, from 10:30 AM to 3:30 PM on March 6, 2026.
+The event will take place at the Multipurpose Dome of Northeastern Technology College, Khon Kaen Province, from 10:30 hrs to 15:30 hrs on 6 March 2026.

 On this occasion, on Wednesday, March 4, 2026, the “Rop Rua KKU” program, broadcast on KKU Radio FM 103 MHz from 10:10 AM to 11:00 AM, interviewed experts from Srinagarind Hospital to raise awareness about kidney disease, prevention, and the importance of early screening.
 They also provided accurate information to the public, including Dr. Sawinee Kongpetch, a physician at the Center of Excellence in Kidney Disease, and Ms. Pornthima Pho-armat, a specialized artificial kidney nurse.